Taiz Governorate

 Taiz (تَعِزّ) is a governorate of Yemen.
-The governorate's capital Taiz, the third-largest city in Yemen, is among the most important commercial centres in the country, owing to its proximity to farmland, the Red Sea port of Mokha and Taiz International Airport.
+Its capital Taiz, the third-largest city in Yemen, is among the most important commercial centres in the country, owing to its proximity to farmland, the Red Sea port of Mokha and Taiz International Airport.

 Geography

-For such a small area, Taiz Governorate has an extraordinarily diverse geography.
-The western half of the governorate is part of the Tihamah coastal plain and has an exceedingly hot, humid and arid climate.
-The eastern half, however, is very mountainous, with the major peak being 3,070-metre-high Jabal Sabir, near Taiz city.
-These mountains trap the moisture created by an upper-level wind reversal between April and October, so that in the eastern half of the governorate annual rainfall increases from 200 millimetres (8 inches) in the foothills to more than 1,000 millimetres (40 inches) near Jebel Saber.
+Taiz Governorate has an extraordinarily diverse geography.
+The western half is part of the Tihamah coastal plain and has an exceedingly hot, humid and arid climate.
+The eastern half is very mountainous, with the major peak being 3,070-metre-high Jabal Sabir, near Taiz city.
+These mountains trap the moisture created by an upper-level wind reversal between April and October, so that annual rainfall increases from 200 millimetres (8 inches) in the foothills to more than 1,000 millimetres (40 inches) near Jebel Saber.
 Temperatures in the highlands remain high during the daytime, but at the highest elevations they can fall to -5 °C (23 °F) overnight.